• Skip to primary navigation

 • Now add the fried jackfruit pieces and mix with masala.
 Avoid stirring vigorously.

-• Soak a pinch of saffron in warm milk (1 tablespoon) and keep aside.
-Add food colouring agent in another tablespoon of milk and keep aside.
+• Soak a pinch of saffron in 1 tablespoon of warm milk and keep aside; add a little food color if needed.

-• Add a layer of rice on top masala and also add fried onions and saffron milk (part of it) and milk with food colour (part of it).
+• Add a layer of rice on top masala and also add fried onions and saffron milk.

-• Similarly,using remaining jackfruit masala and rice add layers.
+• Similarly, create additional layers using remaining jackfruit masala and rice.

 • Finally, close the lid of the vessel tightly and keep it on low heat for 10 minutes.